Gladstone Commercial Fundamentally Outperforming Peers

 Agree Realty is a strong company.
 Its results are quite strong relative to retail, but GOOD simply did better.

-Spirit Realty Capital (SRC), another triple net peer, announced that it received only 69% of April rent during the month.
+Spirit Realty Capital (NYSE:SRC), another triple net peer, announced that it received only 69% of April rent during the month.

-Using extensive data put out by SRC we estimate that Realty Income (O) will get rent deferral requests for about 30% of its rent.
+Using extensive data put out by SRC, we estimate that Realty Income (NYSE:O) will get rent deferral requests for about 30% of its rent.

 Compared to its peers, GOOD's 98% rent collection is excellent.
 Part of the outperformance can be explained by property type.
 NAREIT put out some data which is relevant here.

 The triple net retail REITs did better than the 46.2% collection of shopping centers in general.
-This is to be expected as the triple net lease contract is generally quite strong and most of the triple net REITs work primarily with investment grade tenants.
+This is to be expected as the triple net lease contract is generally quite strong, and most of the triple net REITs work primarily with investment grade tenants.

 GOOD is industrial/office hybrid which are property types that fared far better during this crash.
 However, I would note that GOOD even outperformed its property types.
-Since GOOD is roughly half office and half industrial one would anticipate about 95% of rent to have been paid based on NAREIT’s data above (halfway between 89.3 and 99.2).
+Since GOOD is roughly half office and half industrial, one would anticipate about 95% of rent to have been paid based on NAREIT's data above (halfway between 89.3 and 99.2).

 98% is substantially better.

-We have been invested in GOOD for quite a long time and each REITWEEK when we meet with Bob Cutlip (CEO of GOOD) he discusses the company’s extensive underwriting capabilities.
-Gladstone Management also runs Gladstone Investment (GAIN) and Gladstone Capital (GLAD) which are more in the BDC business.
+We have been invested in GOOD for quite a long time, and each REITWEEK when we meet with Bob Cutlip (CEO of GOOD), he discusses the company's extensive underwriting capabilities.
+Gladstone Management also runs Gladstone Investment (NASDAQ:GAIN) and Gladstone Capital (NASDAQ:GLAD) which are more in the BDC business.
 The same team that underwrites the unrated startups has been used by Gladstone Commercial the REIT to underwrite tenants.
 Few REITs, even large cap REITs, have access to this extensive of a credit underwriting team.
 They go well beyond just looking at credit rating and examine things at a more granular level such as ensuring the specific property is mission critical to the tenant.

-I understand that part of a REIT manager’s job is to sell the company so we always take CEO’s words with a grain of salt, but in this case the strong underwriting has been proven by results.
+I understand that part of a REIT manager's job is to sell the company so we always take CEO's words with a grain of salt, but in this case, the strong underwriting has been proven by results.

 During the great recession, GOOD's occupancy never fell below 96%.
 Industrial REITs suffered and office REITs suffered, but GOOD, for the most part, held steady.